isomerpages/nparks-sgf/_sgf2026-show-highlights/Floral Windows to the World/About The Championship.md

 exciting competitive element to this celebrated horticultural showcase.</p>
 <p>The 2026 Championship will feature up to 18 international competitors,
-each representing different countries, in a three-stage competition from 4 - 6 July 2026.
+each representing different countries, in a three-stage competition from 4 to 6 July 2026.
 The competition structure progresses from the initial Heats with all 18 participants, narrowing to 10 contestants in the Semi-Finals, and culminating in a Grand Final featuring the top 5 competitors at an exclusive ticketed dinner event, where the Grand Champion will be crowned.</p>